isomerpages/isomerpages-govtech/_careers/3-students-and-graduates.md

 collection_name: careers
 ---

-### **Internships**

-#### **What Can You Expect As A GovTech Intern**

-* Be exposed to IT infrastructure, projects and the tech industry.
-* Given opportunities to learn from experienced mentors.
-* Bond through interactions with a growing network of like-minded peers.
-* Be empowered to translate innovative ideas into reality, all while having fun at the same time!

-#### **How can you Apply?**

-We welcome university and polytechnic students to apply for our internship opportunities.
-A wide range of internship opportunities which spans over exciting domains, are available.
-To receive updates on internship opportunities, join our Talent Community!

 #### **Campus Ambassador Programme**
 Expand your network and enjoy greater industry exposure at the same time gain opportunities and enhance your leadership and communication skills.
 Join us today as a GovTech Campus Ambassador.